Units required for Doctorate of Audiology (Au.D.): 118.5

 Licensure, Certification, and Fellowship

-Students completing the program will be eligible to apply for California licensure in audiology and fellowship from the American Academy of Audiology.
-Students seeking the Certificate of Clinical Competence from the American Speech-Language and Hearing Association (ASHA) must notify the clinical coordinator to find ASHA-certified supervisors for the placements.
+Students completing the program will be eligible to apply for California licensure in audiology and board certification from the American Board of Audiology.
+Students seeking the Certificate of Clinical Competence from the American Speech-Language and Hearing Association (ASHA) must notify the clinical education coordinator to find ASHA-certified supervisors prior to their clinical placements.

 Licensure